-So, in general, to create a successful service, we take into account the goals, features and strategy of the business, the behavior and needs of the user and the technological capabilities of the product and its features.
+So, in general, for the successful financial product design, we take into account the goals, features and strategy of the business, the behavior and needs of the user and the technological capabilities of the product and its features.

-The business, the user and the product are the key elements on which the development of the digital financial service should be based.
+The business, the user and the product are the key elements on which the Fintech product design should be based.
 Those elements should be investigated on all levels.
 Based on the data obtained, the strategy of the digital service, its role in the company's business processes and connection with the user's search behavior is formulated.

 To implement this digital success formula and structure this process at all three levels, we recommend using the Financial UX design methodology that is based on Design Thinking approach and UX for banking industry.